-My TRACK RECORD is this: I have made substantial, measurable progress on the things that matter to you.
+My Track Record and Your Priorities have always been the same, resulting in a substantial, measurable progress on the things that matter to you.

 Paid for by the Howard Shook campaign.
 No government funds were used.